 We focus on connecting people with the beauty and vulnerability of marine life through photography, film, and multimedia projects.

 Shawn Heinrichs was one of the lead activists and key contributors to the Oscar-nominated film Racing Extinction, one of the most watched documentaries in history.
-He is a marine conservationist, strategist, Emmy award winning cinematographer and photographer.
+He is a marine conservationist, strategists, Emmy award winning cinematographer and photographer.

 Denielle Sachs is an impact strategist, organizational leader, and coalition builder who has spent the last two decades working on some of the world’s most pressing societal challenges.
 She is founder of The Tembo Group and previously served as the Director of Social Impact for McKinsey & Company.